 - Open Society Institute-Baltimore does not support capital campaigns, events, endowments, scholarship, travel, and grants to individuals other than Community Fellowships.

-- Briefly describe the proposed program and how it addresses OSI-Baltimore’s programmatic goals.
+2. Briefly describe the proposed program, including collaborations with other groups if relevant, and how it addresses OSI-Baltimore’s programmatic goals.